bensengupta/bensengupta.github.io/cv/english.md

 ## Work Experience

 `Sept.
 2019 - 2020`
-**App Development: Topic**
+**App Development: "Topic" App**

-- Head Frontend Programmer in team of six programmers.
+- Lead Frontend Programmer out of six programmers on team.
 Build and deploy an app in a production environment from scratch using React-Native, VueJS, NodeJS, mongoDB, Docker Swarm, OpenMapTiles and more.

 `Sept.
 2019 - Feb.
 2020`
 **FIRST Tech Challenge 2019**

-- **Winning Alliance** and **ARM™ Control Award** at First Tech Challenge UK Qualifiers in Cambridge.
-Teams of 15 compete to build, program and operate robots in a head-to-head challenge.
+- **Winning Alliance**, **New UK Record** and **ARM™ Control Award** at First Tech Challenge UK Qualifiers in Cambridge, England.
+Lead role on team of 15 competing to build, program and operate robots in a head-to-head challenge.
 [Read More](https://www.firstinspires.org/robotics/ftc)

 `February 2018`
 **Laboratoire i3S**